mkmccarty/TokenTimeBoostBot/doc/HowToBoostBot.md

 ## Other commands
 /boost - Use this if you've boosted out of order.

-/seteggicname - Use this to set your Egg, Inc game name, NOT your EI number.
+/seteggicname - Use this if your Egg, Inc game name isn't your server name.
+Use without a parameter to clear it.
+Do not use your EI number.